 Multipath TCP adds additional state to the 3-way handshake.
 Notably, the keys must be stored in the state so that later on new subflows can be established as well as the initial data sequence number is known to both hosts.
 In order to support stateless servers, Multipath TCP echoes the keys in the third ACK.
 A stateless server thus can generate its own key in a verifiable fashion (similar to the initial sequence number), and is able to learn the client's key through the echo in the third ACK.
+The generation of the key is implementation-specific.
+An example of such a key-generation would be: Key_Server = Hash(5-tuple, server's subflow sequence number, local_secret).
 The reliance on the third ACK however implies that if this segment gets lost, then the server cannot reconstruct the state associated to the MPTCP connection.
 Indeed, a Multipath TCP connection is forced to fallback to regular TCP in case the third ACK gets lost or has been reordered with the first data segment of the client, because it cannot infer the client's key from the connection and thus won't be able to generate a valid HMAC to establish new subflows nor does it know the initial data sequence number.
 In the remainder of this document we refer to the aforementioned issue as "Loss of the third ACK".

-Another issue with SYN-cookies is also present in regular TCP and occurs as well due to packet loss.
-In case the client is sending multiple segments when initiating the connection, it might be that the third ack as well as the first data segment get lost.
+Stateless servers also are unable to recover connection state when the third ack and the first data segment are lost.
+This issue, outlined hereafter, happens even when regular TCP is being used.
+Tn case the client is sending multiple segments when initiating the connection, it might be that the third ack as well as the first data segment get lost.
 Thus, the server only receives the second data segment and will try to reconstruct the state based on this segment's 4-tuple, sequence number and timestamp value.
 However, as this segment's sequence number has already gone beyond the client's initial sequence number, it will not be able to regenerate the appropriate SYN-cookie and thus the verification will fail.
 The server effectively cannot infer that the sequence number in the segment has gone beyond TCP's initial sequence number.
 This will make the server send a TCP reset as it appears to the server that it received a segment for which no SYN cookie was ever generated.